ChangLabSNU/VaxPress/docs/user_guides.rst

          --mfe-weight 10 --repeats-weight 10 --cai-weight 1 --gc-weight 3 \
          --start-str-weight 1

+.. index:: LinearDesign; VaxPress as a front-end interface

 =============================================================
-Using VaxPress as a User-friendly Interface to *LinearDesign*
+Using VaxPress as a User-Friendly Interface to *LinearDesign*
 =============================================================

 Using ``--conservative-start N`` option only generates mutations